dagster-io/dagster/docs/docs-beta/docs/dagster-plus/features/ci-cd/branch-deployments/testing.md

 After merging our branch, viewing our Snowflake database will confirm that our branch deployment step has successfully deleted our database clone.

-We’ve now built an elegant workflow that enables future branch deployments to automatically have access to their own clones of our production database that are cleaned up upon merge!
+We've now built an elegant workflow that enables future branch deployments to automatically have access to their own clones of our production database that are cleaned up upon merge!